manbaso/mini-guides/sakila/README.md

           show databases

-  Next, click the "Execute query" icon, highlighted in yellow, to run the query.
-You should see the Sakila database as shown by the blue marker in the screenshot.
+Click the "Execute query" icon, highlighted in yellow, to run the command.
+You should see sakila listed among the databases, confirming that the import was successful.

 ![sakila 15](https://github.com/user-attachments/assets/e7212c53-0963-46a0-a3bb-36094cbe1a72)

-### STEP 17: Please click the "Execute query" icon, highlighted in yellow in the screenshot below, to run the MySQL query.
+### STEP 17: List All Tables in the Sakila Database

+Next, switch to the Sakila database and list all its tables.
+Clear the query panel and enter the following commands:

 #### -----